lgmorand/training-aks-lab2/_entries/04-02 identity.md

 kubectl get secrets <azure-voting-redis-secret> -o jsonpath='{.data.password}' | base64 --decode
 ```

 There are a few ways to store secrets in a more secure manner.
-One way is to use Azure Key Vault.
-So you are going to delete first the kubernetes secret, create a secret in an Azure Key vault already provisionned for you and then use this secret.
+One recommended way is to use Azure Key Vault.

+So you are going to first delete the kubernetes secret created before, create a secret in an Azure Key vault already provisionned for you and then use this secret in your deployment.

+##### Delete Kubernetes secret

+##### Create a secret in Azure Key Vault

+##### Authentication to Azure Key Vault using workload identity

+##### Secret Store CSI driver

+##### Update the deployment

 > **Resources**